while-true-do/ansible-role-users/README.md

 ```

 If you want to use multiple ssh keys per user please aggregate them into one file.
-You are also able to use a http:// or https:// link to get a public key file, e.g. from github with <https://github.com/username.keys>
+You are also able to use a http:// or https:// link to get a public key file, e.g. from Github with <https://github.com/username.keys>

 Simple Example: